psycopg/psycopg2/doc/src/pool.rst

 Creating new PostgreSQL connections can be an expensive operation.
-This module offers a few pure Python classes implementing simple connection pooling directly into the client application.
+This module offers a few pure Python classes implementing simple connection pooling directly in the client application.

 .. class:: AbstractConnectionPool(minconn, maxconn, \*args, \*\*kwargs)